FailedRift/site/docs/lessons/lesson-1/geometry-objects.md

 :::{caution}

 Shapely geometries are, by design, agnostic (unaware) of the reference system used to represent them.
-Distances and surface area calculated using the built-in shapely methods will always:
+Distances and surface area are calculated using the built-in shapely methods will always:
 a) assume a flat, Cartesian, Euclidean space, and
 b) return the calculated value in the unit of the coordinates (e.g.,